brbtavares/tucano/core/README.md

-# Tucano Core Module
+# Toucan Core Module

 > This initial section was added to contextualize the Brazilian scope (B3 / ProfitDLL) and the current implementation status.
 The original English content remains below as comprehensive documentation.

 ## 🇧🇷 Overview (B3 / Brazilian Market)
-The **Core** module is the "brain" of the Tucano platform.
+The **Core** module is the "brain" of the Toucan platform.
 It coordinates state, events, and orchestrates the interaction between Strategy, Risk, Execution, Data, Metrics, and Markets.
 Here, algorithmic trading of B3 stocks and derivatives (stocks, index, mini-index, dollar, mini-dollar, bitcoin futures, gold, etc.) will be consolidated in a unified way.

 ## 🎯 Role in the Architecture
 | Responsibility         | Description                                                                 |